filecoin-project/lotus/documentation/en/cli-lotus.md

 OPTIONS:
-   --from value   optionally specify the account to use for sending the exec message --value value  optionally specify the value to be sent with the invocation message (default: 0) --help, -h     show help
+   --from value   optionally specify the account to use for sending the exec message --value value  optionally specify the value to be sent with the invokation message (default: 0) --help, -h     show help
 ```